v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/create-test-tune-dlp-policy.md

 Sometimes customers dismiss DLP because they don't consider themselves to have the type of data that needs protecting.
 The assumption is that sensitive data, such as medical records or financial information, only exists for industries like health care or for companies that run online stores.
 But any business can handle sensitive information on a regular basis, even if they don't realize it.
 A spreadsheet of employee names and dates of birth is just as sensitive as a spreadsheet of customer names and credit card details.
 And this type of information tends to float around more than you might expect, as employees quietly go about their day to day tasks, thinking nothing of export a CSV file from a system and emailing it to someone.
 You might also be surprised how often employees send emails containing credit card or banking details without considering the consequences.

-## How Sensitive Information is Detected by DLP
+## How sensitive information is detected by DLP

 Sensitive information is identified by regular expression (RegEx) pattern matching, in combination with with other indicators such as the proximity of certain keywords to the matching patterns.
 An example of this is credit card numbers.
 A VISA credit card number has 16 digits.
 However, those digits can be written in different ways, such as 1111-1111-1111-1111, 1111 1111 1111 1111, or 1111111111111111.